Gay Games: Gay Games XII: Valencia 2026

-At the early stage, evidence on social media exists for an exploratory bid by Brisbane, Australia and Brighton & Hove, United Kingdom.
-Anecdotal evidence from the 2022 bid process also suggests that Tel Aviv, Israel, will bid again, seeking to bring the Gay Games to the Middle East for the first time.

-The Federation of Gay Games publish the call for interested cities on 19 December 2019, and the official RFI was issued on January 31, 2020.
+The Federation of Gay Games published the call for interested cities on 19 December 2019, and the official RFI was issued on January 31, 2020.
 Prospective bidding cities had to submit the response to the RFI by February 21, 2020.
+At the early stage, evidence on social media existed for a bid by Brisbane, Australia and Brighton & Hove, United Kingdom.
+Anecdotal evidence from the 2022 bid process also suggested that Tel Aviv, Israel, would bid again, seeking to bring the Gay Games to the Middle East for the first time, although this did not materialise.
 The press release issued on February 29 by the FGG stated: "The Federation of Gay Games has received a record number of expressions of interest from cities around the globe desiring to be the host of the twelfth Gay Games XII to be held in 2026!"
 A shortlist of three Candidate Cities was announced on March 1, 2021.
 On November 11, 2021 in Brighton, United Kingdom, Valencia, Spain was selected as the host for 2026.

 Below is the official list of the candidate cities:

-Controversies
+Gay Games XIII: Perth 2030

+The bidding process for Gay Games XIII 2030 opened in January 2024, with 21 cities on 6 continents showing interest.
+On October 27th, the leader of the 2030 site selection process announced in Valencia, Spain that Perth, Western Australia is the winner for the Gay Games XIII in 2030.

+The Gay Games XIII in Perth, Western Australia will be the second to be hosted in the Southern Hemisphere, as well as the second ever held in Australia after Sydney, New South Wales hosted the Games in 2002.

+Below is the list of candidate cities which submitted bids for the Gay Games XIII: